In this guide, we’re covering everything you need to know to implement a successful customer-centric strategy for your business!

 The same goes for customer service – supremely helpful and efficient email support will not delight customers who want to talk to a ‘real person’ on the telephone.

-Monitoring your progress and level of success when you’re implementing your customer-centric strategy is essential.
+Monitoring your progress and level of success when you’re implementing your strategy is essential.
 This is how you determine if you’re on the right track or if things need to be adapted for better results.

 However, many companies struggle to get the right balance between the success of the strategy and the success of the organization’s internal processes, as they have been traditionally measured.